Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability allows authenticated attackers with contributor-level or higher permissions to modify any user's email address, including administrators.
-This capability can be exploited to perform password resets and gain unauthorized access to administrator accounts, potentially leading to complete site compromise (NVD).
+The vulnerability allows unauthenticated attackers with contributor-level or higher permissions to modify arbitrary users' email addresses, including administrators.
+This can be leveraged to reset user passwords and gain unauthorized access to accounts, potentially leading to complete site compromise (NVD).

 Source: This report was generated using AI